If you’re going to make the Best Bacon Bloody Mary recipe, you’ll need a good bottle of Bacon Vodka. It’s so easy to make it yourself from scratch!

 Are you on Pinterest?
 You can save or share the recipe with this handy pin:

-This recipe was originally posted on March 12, 2014, and has been completely updated with new photos and directions.
+This recipe was originally posted on March 12, 2014.
+It was completely updated with new photos and directions on May 31, 2021.